nathanljones/engima_machine/readme.md

 This is a Rust implementation of an Engima Machine.

-It is based on the[JAVA implementation by Dr Mike Pound](https://github.com/mikepound/enigma)
+It is based on the [JAVA implementation by Dr Mike Pound](https://github.com/mikepound/enigma)

 At the moment this exists in an incomplete form with just the Rotor and Reflector components completed.